Representing the Disciplinary Structure of Physics: A Comparative Evaluation of Graph and Text Embedding Methods: Data and Methods

 The APS provides a citation network of all articles published in its journals, as well as papers' metadata on authors, affiliations, titles, publication dates, etc. We consider the citation network of all peer-reviewed scientific papers, reviews, and letters in all APS journals published up to the year 2010.
 We remove articles such as announcements, comments and replies, errata, and retractions.
 The resulting citation network consists of $452{,}096$ papers and $4{,}931{,}143$ citations.
 We note that this includes papers published before 1979, which do not have PACS codes.
 These are included in all embeddings; however, they are not considered in the evaluation.

 For the content embedding, although it would be ideal to use the full text of papers, this is usually not available to researchers.
+Moreover, some more modern text embedding methods such as BERT~\parencite{devlinBERTPretrainingDeep2019} and its derivatives limit each input to the first 500--1000 ``tokens'' or word pieces.
 Therefore, we consider the titles and abstracts of the papers in the citation network.
 Because the data provided by the APS does not contain abstract information, we match entries in the APS to entries in the Web of Science using exact DOI matching.
 Among the $358{,}478$ papers with exact DOI matches to the Web of Science up to 2010, $159{,}375$ have abstracts.
 We limit the preprocessing of text data to removing HTML and MathML tags, as well as removing extraneous whitespace.